-Contact sensor (only for HomeKit) is a contact sensor in the automated home that detects whether a door or window is opened or closed.
+Contact sensor (HomeKit and Google Home) is a contact sensor in the automated home that detects whether a door or window is opened or closed.

-Smoke sensor (only for HomeKit) is a smoke detector in the automated home.
+Smoke sensor (HomeKit and Google Home) is a smoke detector in the automated home.

-Leak sensor (only for HomeKit) is a leak detector in the automated home.
+Leak sensor (HomeKit and Google Home) is a leak detector in the automated home.

-CO sensor (only for HomeKit) is a carbon monoxide detector in the automated home, that gives an alarm when a predefined value is reached and optionally provides the actual measured value and peak measured value.
+CO sensor (HomeKit and Google Home) is a carbon monoxide detector in the automated home, that gives an alarm when a predefined value is reached and optionally provides the actual measured value and peak measured value.